 Neoclassical economic models rest on the assumptions of rationality and selfishness.
 Behavioral economics investigates departures from these assumptions and develops alternative models.
-In this lecture, we will discuss inconsistencies in intertemporal decisions, the role of reference points, money illusion and non-selfish behavior.
+In this lecture, we will discuss in particular inconsistencies in intertemporal decisions, the role of reference points, and non-selfish behavior.
 We will analyze models that aim in a better description of actual human behavior.
+In the tutorial, we will analyze the models in more detail and develop applications.